jgliss/pyplis/README.rst

   sudo python setup.py install

-In case the installation fails make sure that all dependencies (see above) are installed correctly. piscope is currently only supported for Python v2.7.
+In case the installation fails make sure that all dependencies (see above) are installed correctly. pyplis is currently only supported for Python v2.7.

 Instructions and code documentation
 -----------------------------------